Treatment Effect Estimation in Causal Survival Analysis: Practical Recommendations: Simulations

 Figure~\ref{fig-rct1} shows the distribution of the RMST difference for 100 simulations in Scenario 1 and different sample sizes: 500, 1000, 2000, 4000.
 The true value of \(\theta_{\mathrm{RMST}}\) is indicated by red dashed line.
 For sake of clarity, only a subset of estimators with particularly informative or interesting results is displayed.

 In this setting, and in accordance with the theory, the simplest estimator (unadjusted KM) performs just as well as the others, and presents, as expected, an extremely small bias.

 The naive estimator is biased, as expected, and the bias in the G-formula S-learner arises because the treatment effect is additive \(T^ {(1)} = T^ {(0)} + 10\) and violates the assumption that \(T\) would follow a Cox model in the variables \((X,A)\).
 However, \(T|A=a\) is a Cox-model for \(a \in \{0,1\}\), which explains the remarkable performance of G-formula (Cox/T-learners) achieves the lowest finite-sample variance.
+Thus, this discrepancy reflects misspecification of the working Cox model rather than a limitation of the S-learner framework itself.
 Some forest-based versions also yield nearly unbiased results, although their performance can vary: for instance, the T-learner remains well-behaved, while the S-learner appears more sensitive and may require larger sample sizes to achieve convergence.
 For completeness, we have also evaluated the other estimators (e.g. IPTW KM, IPCW, IPCW KM, BJ, IPTW-IPCW, IPTW-IPCW KM, IPTW-BJ, AIPTW-AIPCW, causal survival forest) in Figure~\ref{fig-rct1_full} (Appendix~\ref{appendix-c-figures}).
 As expected, they yield no convergence gains, exhibit larger finite-sample variance, and rely on unnecessary model specification.

 Figure~\ref{fig-rct2} shows the results for the RCT simulation with conditionally independent censoring (Scenario 2), focusing on a subset of estimators.
 The naive estimator is biased, as expected.
-The IPCW (Cox) is slightly biased up to 2,000 observations.
-In contrast, both IPCW KM (Cox) and Buckley–James (Cox) are unbiased even with only 500 observations, with a smaller variance for BJ.
+The IPCW (Cox) and is slightly biased up to 2,000 observations.
+In contrast, both IPCW KM (Cox) and Buckley–James (Cox) and AIPCW (Cox) are unbiased even with only 500 observations, with a smaller variance for BJ.
 G-formula (Cox/T-learners) performs well, even with small sample size.
 As in Scenario 1, G-formula (Cox/ S-learner) remains biased.
-The forest-based estimators are biased.
+The forest-based estimators are biased, except for AIPCW, which is the most stable within this class.
+Although it still shows a small bias, it is markedly smaller than that of the other methods and appears to converge.
 Notably, all estimators exhibit higher variability compared to Scenario 1 likely due to the higher censoring rate in this scenario and the estimation of censoring model.

 For completeness, we have also evaluated the other estimators (e.g. IPTW KM, IPTW-IPCW, IPTW-IPCW KM, IPTW-BJ, AIPTW-AIPCW, causal survival forest) in Figure~\ref{fig-rct2_full} (Appendix~\ref{appendix-c-figures}).
 Introducing a superfluous treatment model via the propensity score inflates finite-sample variance, with a marked effect at 500 observations.